KallumP/KallumOS/README.md

 -   To create a bool, at least four chunks are needed

-    1. The "bool" instruction
+    1. The `bool` instruction
-    2. The name of the bool
+    1. The name of the bool
-    3. An equals sign
+    1. An equals sign
-    4. The value your bool should hold. (this can be a single chunk with a static value, or a boolean operation)
+    1. The value your bool should hold. (this can be a single chunk with a static value, or a boolean operation)

         eg: `bool a = true`
         eg: `bool b = 5 <= 4 + 3`